bohdan-zhytnik/Fractal/README.md

 ## Project Description
 ### Overview

 The goal of this semestral project was to develop a C multi-threaded application that calculates fractals, i.e., maps a dynamic system in part of the complex plane to a 2D image.
-Specifically, it involves the calculation of the Julia set
+Specifically, it involves the calculation of the Julia set.

 ### Key Objectives